gestalt-howard/IMDb_Predictor/README.md

 ## Hardware Prerequisites:
 **IMPORTANT:** IMDb Predictor requires a very powerful GPU to train the auto-encoder and multilayer perceptron.
 The recommended GPU is ***Tesla V100 PCIe***.
 Using AWS EC2 is also an option although be aware of the fast-accruing costs!

 It is also possible to run through IMDb Predictor using a much-reduced dataset.
-The inclusion of *movie_metadata_debug* in this repo is for this exact purpose.
+The inclusion of *movie_metadata_debug.csv* in this repo is for this exact purpose.
 You can get a good understanding of how these scripts are meant to work using this dataset.

 ## Data Prerequisites:
 * CSV formatted with label names as first row and columns of values